This post may contain affiliate links. Please read our disclosure policy.

 - Blueberries – The star of the show here, blueberries add moisture when they bake in the oven and, of course, that gorgeous summery blueberry flavor to every bite.
 If you use frozen berries, don't defrost them first, or they'll turn your muffins blue!

 - Cornstarch – Coating your blueberries in a tiny bit of starch helps suspend them in the batter so they don't sink to the bottom of each muffin as it bakes.
-This is especially important in this whole grain recipe.

-How to make these whole grain healthy blueberry muffins
+How to make healthy blueberry muffins

 Use room temperature ingredients